extrhman/gilded-rose/README.md

 # gilded-rose
-MY Take on the GildedRose Kata
+My take on the GildedRose Kata

 Code base is in C# using .Net Core 2.1